Consumers also had some time to get used to the impact of the 2017 tax reform, which changed the deductibility

 “We have very low unemployment, and home builders have a hard time finding skilled construction workers,” said Lawrence Yun, chief economist at the National Association of Realtors.

 This means builders will have to get creative.
-Constructing homes from factory-made modules, for example, would use fewer construction workers and best materials from which is one of the main ideas of this post about on how the beetle kill wood
+Constructing homes from factory-made modules, for example, would use fewer construction workers and better quality materials such as beetle kill wood

 Buying conditions for consumers are good on the whole, but there aren’t enough affordable homes for all the buyers who want them.
 Economists believe this will even out over time.